alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide
-  :deck => "anti_social_media",
-  :slide => 25,
+  slide_image2
+  filename="slide25.png",
-  :alt => "An image of a bedroom with the overlaid text “Sharing intimate photos without permission”."
+  alt="An image of a bedroom with the overlaid text “Sharing intimate photos without permission”." caption="Image: bedroom in blue and brown, by [Digital Buggu](https://www.pexels.com/photo/bed-bedroom-blue-brown-172872/).
+Used under CC0."
 %}
-  Image: bedroom in blue and brown, by [Digital Buggu](https://www.pexels.com/photo/bed-bedroom-blue-brown-172872/).
-  Used under CC0.
-{% endslide %}

 I particularly dislike this next one -- sharing intimate photos without consent, or so-called "revenge porn".
 This is relatively new.